 Furthermore, do you watch 'This Old House' on Public Television?
 Do you love the idea of fixing up a Colonial or Victorian era home, complete with the charm of yesteryear?
 Do you like to stroll or drive streets lined with gracious older residences?
 If you found yourself nodding yes to any of these questions, you are going to be interested in this unique neighborhood.
 The Hunting Park Southeast neighborhood stands out on a national scale for the sheer concentration of historic residences it contains: 68.7% of the residential real estate here was built from 1939 or earlier, some much earlier.
 This is a greater concentration of historic homes than 98.3% of the neighborhoods in the United States.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Hunting Park Southeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Hunting Park Southeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 15.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.8% of all neighborhoods in America.

 Also, more people ride the bus in this neighborhood each day to get to work than 95.7% of U.S. neighborhoods.